-The decision to permit the return of persons shall be made by Pembina, in consultation with the regulatory agency (i.e., AER, NEB, OGC, PHMSA etc.), local authority, health authority and provincial/state emergency management agency.
+The decision to permit the return of persons shall be made by Pembina, in consultation with the regulatory agency (i.e., AER, CER, OGC etc.), local authority, health authority and provincial emergency management agency.

 4.8 Ignition

 Until such time that a decision has been made to intentionally ignite a release, steps should be taken to minimize any chance of unplanned ignition in the area.